 The carbon dioxide content of the atmosphere is gradually and steadily increasing.
 The graph shows the CO2 concentration at the summit of Mauna Loa in Hawaii from 1958 through 1999.
 The values are in parts per million (ppm).
 The seasonal fluctuation is caused by the increased uptake of CO2 by plants in the summer.
-(In 2016, its average worldwide concentration reached 403.3 ppm.)
+(In April 2018, its average concentration at Mauna Loa reached a record-breaking 410 ppm.)

 The increase in CO2 probably began with the start of the industrial revolution.
 Samples of air trapped over the centuries in the glacial ice of Greenland show no change in CO2 content until 300 years ago.Since measurements of atmospheric CO2 began late in the nineteenth century, its concentration has risen over 20%.
 This increase is surely "anthropogenic"; that is, caused by human activities:

 Curiously, the increase in atmospheric CO2 is only about one-half of what would have been expected from the amount of fossil fuel consumption and forest burning.

 Where has the rest gone?Research has shown that increased CO2 levels lead to increased net production by photoautotrophs.
 There is evidence that at least some of the missing CO2 has been incorporated by

 Despite these "sinks" for our greatly-increased CO2 production, the concentration of atmospheric CO2 continues to rise?
 Should we be worried?